Review of Chappelle’s Show (2003)

 Seen in 2021.

 An absorbing superimposition of Schadenfreude, playing toward stereotype, and extraordinarily smooth satire.
-The sketches are not very illusionistic but rather obvious in their artifice—though rarely Brechtian—as if to expose how ridiculous the stereotypes are.
+The sketches are Brechtian rather than illusionistic, perhaps to acknowledge how ridiculous the stereotypes are.
 They’re full of tiny inversions, details and asides.
-Chappelle’s own brief incidental lines often put the final touch of brilliant absurdity to a scene, although the scenarios on a much higher level of writing and organization can be simple.
+Chappelle’s own brief incidental lines often put a brilliant spin on a scene that is otherwise simple.

 References here: Django Unchained (2012), Dave Chappelle: The Closer (2021).